graduway/redis_app_join/README.md

 When you delete such records you need `delete_records(records: users, record_class: 'User')`.

-### Deleting data in Redis
+### Other config options

-It is best to call 'delete_records` after you are done with data processing.
-By default all data cached in Redis will expire in 1 week.
+If you do not call 'delete_records` after you are done all data cached in Redis will expire in 1 week.
 Set `REDIS_APP_JOIN_TTL = 1.day` to modify this behavior.
-Or set `REDIS_APP_JOIN_TTL = -1` to not have records expired.
+Or set `REDIS_APP_JOIN_TTL = -1` to not expire records.

+The gem uses [Redis pipelining](http://redis.io/topics/pipelining) in default batches of 100.
+To change that set `REDIS_APP_JOIN_BATCH = 1000` in your initializer.

 ### TODO:

 more tests, integrate with CI tool

-Use Redis pipelining in batches of 100

 Support non-string fields.
 For example, if your DB supports array fields you cannot store those attributes in Redis hash values.

-Methods to fetch associated records so we can do `article.user.name` from Redis cache.
+Methods to fetch associated records so you can do `article.user.name` from Redis cache.

 ## Development